 Do not take NEXAVAR if you:

 - are allergic to sorafenib or any of the other ingredients in NEXAVAR.
-See the end of this leaflet for a complete list of ingredients in NEXAVAR. - have a specific type of lung cancer (squamous cell) and receive carboplatin and paclitaxel.
+See the end of this leaflet for a complete list of ingredients in NEXAVAR. - have squamous cell lung cancer and receive carboplatin and paclitaxel.